open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="sourcecaching-schema"></a>
 ##### SourceCaching
-Defines the external source of data.
+Defines how external data should be cached.

 | Union Type | Description |
 | :---: | --- |